 the underlying causes of many shoulder syndromes, such as

 Frozen Shoulder Syndrome …(a capsular condition) - at this page you'll find some vital frozen shoulder exercises on You Tube.

 ... and a

-and the shoulder blade - the AcromioClavicular Joint - is central.
+and the shoulder blade, the AcromioClavicular Joint, is central to normal shoulder function.
 For

 Moving down the arm, should the nerve